mujahidfa/vue-mafs/README.md

   - `svgPolygonProps` prop is removed and not needed because Vue supports inheritable attributes by default.
 - `<Text />`:
   - `svgTextProps` prop is removed and not needed because Vue supports inheritable attributes by default.
+- `<Vector />`:
+  - `svgLineProps` prop is removed and not needed because Vue supports inheritable attributes by default.

 ### Differences in Composition functions (a.k.a. hooks in React)